RadoslawNowak3/weatherapp/README.md

 ## **How to run it?**

 To run the application the machine needs to have NodeJS and NPM installed, and the project files must be downloaded.
-Once these conditions have been satisfied, the following dependencies must also be installed by accessing the client and server directories and running " npm install" commands.
+Once these conditions have been satisfied, the following dependencies must also be installed by accessing the client and server directories and running "npm install" commands.

 ### Server dependencies: